mateotejera04/mateotejera04/README.md

 ## 💼 About Me

-I'm a student of **Licenciatura en Tecnología Digital** at **Universidad Torcuato Di Tella**, with a strong focus on **programming, data analysis, and building real-world digital solutions**. :contentReference
+I'm a student of **Licenciatura en Tecnología Digital** at **Universidad Torcuato Di Tella**, with a strong focus on **programming, data analysis, and building real-world digital solutions**.

 I enjoy working at the intersection of **technology, data, and product**, turning messy information into structured, usable systems.

-- 🎓 Currently in 4rd year at UTDT
+- 🎓 Currently in 4th year at UTDT
 - 📊 Interested in **data, algorithms, and scalable systems**
 - ⚙️ Experience working with **real-world data pipelines and enrichment systems**
 - 🌍 Based in Buenos Aires / Vienna (Exchange)